 By including them in the revised edition of PSD meant an increase in innovation with participation from non-banks to level the playground, boost transparency and security for consumers.

 For users, this means having a single place to access all their bank data, compare fees charged by the banks, review their historical data, more secure and faster transactions, and more transparency in their account information.

-One of the main focus areas of the revised edition of the PSD law’s main focus is on more security for online payments through Strong Customer Authentication (SCA).
+One of the main focus areas of the revised edition of the PSD law is more security for online payments through Strong Customer Authentication (SCA).
 For consumers, it is an increase in customer rights, faster payments, and clearer information on payments and refund rights.

 Strong Customer Authentication (SCA) will apply to both customer-initiated as well as merchant-initiated transactions.
 A merchant initiated transaction is a transaction made with a customer’s saved card when they aren’t present.

 Merchants using a subscription business model will have to embed all the SCA flows on their checkout page once the PSD2 regulation goes live.
 For subscription payments with a fixed amount, merchants need to apply SCA only the first transaction.
 However, if the customer upgrades to a higher plan, or couples add-ons to their plan, their subscription amount changes, which will require 3D secure verification for the first transaction with the changed amount.

 Complying with PSD2 can get especially challenging for subscription businesses that bill their customers based on usage because the amount would vary over time.
 Since these transactions are marked as “merchant-initiated transactions”, they will be exempted from PSD2 and SCA requirements.